kmooney/kmooney.github.io/_posts/2015-06-09-django-mysql-postgres.markdown

 ### My First Dump

 So the first thing I had to do was get a copy of our database out of heroku.
-[This post from Heroku](https://devcenter.heroku.com/articles/heroku-postgres-import-export) describes the step-by-step requirements.
+[This post from Heroku describes how to do that, step-by-step.](https://devcenter.heroku.com/articles/heroku-postgres-import-export)

 First, I captured the backup of the site:
     heroku pg:backups capture --app=my-app